zqp2013/appinventor-sources-pub-branch/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="Notifier.ShowChooseDialog" class="method"} <i/> ShowChooseDialog(*message*{:.text},*title*{:.text},*button1Text*{:.text},*button2Text*{:.text},*cancelable*{:.boolean})
 : Shows a dialog box with two buttons, from which the user can choose.
-If `cancelable` is `true`{:.logic.block} there will be an additional CANCEL button.
+If `cancelable` is `真`{:.logic.block} there will be an additional CANCEL button.
 Pressing a button will raise the [`AfterChoosing`](#Notifier.AfterChoosing) event.
 The "choice" parameter to [`AfterChoosing`](#Notifier.AfterChoosing) will be the text on the button that was pressed, or "Cancel" if the CANCEL button was pressed.
 If canceled, the [`TextInputCanceled`](#Notifier.TextInputCanceled) event will also